 Don’t get me wrong, none of these issues are actually that bad - I’m just a perfectionist with time to kill!
 After doing some research, I found an alternative solution which solves all these issues, and is far simpler to set up.
 By simplifying the VPN setup, and moving the reverse proxy inside the private network, everything gets much nicer!

 The requirements are pretty similar to last time.
 There’s a VPS, and an internal device.

-This is where things diverge slightly: Wireguard!
-Since writing the original post, I’ve had a change to play with Wireguard, and fallen in love with its simplicity.
+This is where things diverge slightly: WireGuard!
+Since writing the original post, I’ve had a chance to play with WireGuard, and fallen in love with its simplicity.

 The external device now simply forwards incoming traffic downstream, with little to no modification.
 This is done in a way which doesn’t require modifying the packages, and so can be done without access to the TLS private keys, which is important.

 Configuring a WireGuard tunnel is an incredibly straightforward process.
 I suggest you read my getting started guide to find out how to do it.

 HAProxy is the tool which will forward incoming traffic down the tunnel, without modification.
 Generally my reverse proxy of choice is NGINX, however HAProxy has a feature which NGINX doesn’t: TCP mode.

 TCP mode allows HAProxy to forward packets without the need to decode it.
 This not only allows non-HTTP traffic to be routed, but also doesn’t require the TLS certificates to listen to connections.
 TCP doesn’t care about any of that.

 HAProxy is generally used as a load balancer, but it works perfectly fine with a single backend.

 #Enable automatic connections